 Malware

 Malware is a broad term for malicious software designed to damage devices, steal data, spy on activity, or disrupt normal operation.
+Ransomware, spyware, and adware are all forms of malware, each with a different method and goal.

 Example: You download a free program, browser extension, or cracked software that secretly installs spyware or adware in the background, slowing your device and tracking your activity.